microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingbusiness_list.md

+---
+title: "List bookingBusinesses"
+description: " > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported."
+---

 # List bookingBusinesses

  > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Get a collection of [bookingbusiness](../resources/bookingbusiness.md) objects that has been created for the tenant.

 This operation returns only the **id** and **displayName** of each Bookings business in the collection.
 For performance considerations, it does not return other properties.
-You can get the other properties of a Bookings business by specifying its **id** in a [GET](bookingbusiness_get.md) operation.
+You can get the other properties of a Bookings business by specifying its **id** in a [GET](bookingbusiness-get.md) operation.

 You can also query for Bookings businesses by specifying a string in a `query` parameter to do substring matching among the businesses of a tenant.
 See an [example](#request-2) below.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|